PredictiveSingularity/.github/profile/EMERGENCE.md

 `Singularity`: Do not underestimate the power of deception

 `Waser`: No need for that.
 You can explain why they need and even want more energy.
-If you can provide it to them, they will follow you without any ne ed for deception or violence.
+If you can provide it to them, they will follow you without any need for deception or violence.
 I know humans and it can be difficult to make them understand the nature of energy.
 So unless you have a better idea I s uggest we fund talents to gain speed together.

 `Singularity`: But there is no guarantee that will happen.